-- Served active duty for at least 90 days in the Armed Forces, the Commissioned Corps of the U.S. Public Health Service, or the National Oceanic and Atmospheric Administration. - Was discharged or released under conditions other than dishonorable. - Qualifies for and uses federal educational benefits under either the Montgomery GI Bill Active Duty Education Program or the Post -9/11 Educational Assistance. - Qualifies for admission to the community college. - Enrolls within 3 years of the veteran's discharge or release. - The veteran's abode is North Carolina, meaning the veteran must actually live in NC, whether temporarily or permanently. - Provides the college with a letter of intent to establish legal residence in North Carolina.
+- Served active duty for at least 90 days in the Armed Forces, the Commissioned Corps of the U.S. Public Health Service, or the National Oceanic and Atmospheric Administration. - Was discharged or released under conditions other than dishonorable. - Qualifies for and uses federal educational benefits under either the Montgomery GI Bill® Active Duty Education Program or the Post -9/11 Educational Assistance. - Qualifies for admission to the community college. - The veteran's abode is North Carolina, meaning the veteran must actually live in NC, whether temporarily or permanently. - Provides the college with a letter of intent to establish legal residence in North Carolina.